 Henry Ford had one ultimate aim for his Ford Motor Company: he wanted to make a rugged car of a standard design that could be built in high numbers at low prices.
 Out of this policy came the Model T, and a revolution in 20th-century manufacturing.
+Excellent video of the car Henry Ford Model T has thousands of views in cooperation with the powerful service, The Marketing Heaven.
+Look at below!

 Extensive use of vanadium and heat-treated steel made the car light but sturdy (hence its nickname “Tin Lizzie”), with 10.5in (27cm) of road clearance, and hefty suspension to cope with rough roads.
 The drivetrain was enclosed to keep out dust, and the model of the car Henry Ford Model T was 6.9ft (2.1m) tall.
 Ford and his colleagues created a manufacturing colossus that began feeding a production line in Detroit.